keboola/component-powerbi/component_config/configuration_description.md

 Each extractor configuration can only exported `one` dataset to PowerBI.
+Writer will be using the data_type defined in metadata in Keboola Storage.
+If data_type is not configured for the input table, writer will automatically assign that column as `string`.

+# Parameters

 1. Access Token - Required
-    - TEMPORARY: users are required to manually fetch the access_token via the Microsoft PowerBI focus mode until the Oauth2 is setup accordingly for this component
+    - *TEMPORARY*: users are required to manually fetch the access_token via the Microsoft PowerBI focus mode until the Oauth2 is setup accordingly for this component
     - The temporary token will stay active for one hour
     - How to:
         1. Follow this [Link](https://docs.microsoft.com/en-us/rest/api/power-bi/pushdatasets/datasets_postrowsingroup#code-try-0)